BeameryHQ/async-stream/README.md

 ## Asynchronous Stream Processing Utilities

-Project's aim is to supply convenient utilities for stream processing.Currently they work only against etcd.
+Project's aim is to supply convenient utilities for stream processing.
+Currently they work only against [etcd](https://github.com/etcd-io/etcd).

- - stream: package contains an interface for registering event processors for certain paths so, the user doesn't have to deal with low level details of the backing store.
+ - `stream`: package contains an interface for registering event processors for certain paths so, the user doesn't have to deal with low level details of the backing store.

- - lb: has implementation backed by etcd that helps with load balancing.
+ - `lb`: has implementation backed by etcd that helps with load balancing.
 Given a certain routing key it helps to find the target and also handles the dynamic targets being added and removed from the system.

- - jobs: has an implementation of worker system that uses `stream` and `lb` packages.
+ - `jobs`: has an implementation of worker system that uses `stream` and `lb` packages.
- Currently it works against etcd and helps with processing of background jobs.
+ Currently it works against [etcd](https://github.com/etcd-io/etcd) and helps with processing of background jobs.